Tennessee State Route 34

-State Route 34 (SR 34) is a state highway located in East Tennessee.
+State Route 34 (SR 34) is an unsigned state highway located in East Tennessee.
 The 155.7 mi route traverses several cities through eight counties from the Knoxville area to the North Carolina state line via Greeneville and Bristol.
 The portion from Carter to Bristol is concurrent with U.S. Route 11E (US 11E) while the portion from Bristol to North Carolina is concurrent with US 421.